 f.
 Key Attribute - Configuration Control.
 Loss of configuration control of risk-significant systems or equipment can lead to the initiation of a reactor transient and/or can compromise mitigation capability.
 Maintaining proper water chemistry in the RCS is essential to long term reliability of both the nuclear fuel and the RCS pressure boundary.
 Proper configuration control is necessary to maintain assurance that the RCS pressure boundary is maintained intact and monitored for degradation.
 Containment integrity depends on maintaining the configuration of penetrations and safety-related systems that need to respond following an accident.
 Also, maintaining the containment within its design limits ensure that it will be able to accommodate a design basis or severe accident.

-Assess the ability to maintain risk-significant systems and the principle fission product barriers in configurations which support their safety functions by completing the following inspection requirements.
+Assess the licensee’s ability to maintain risk-significant systems and the principle fission product barriers in configurations which support their safety functions by completing the following inspection requirements.

 1. Assess the effectiveness of corrective actions for deficiencies involving configuration control.